 Atoms do not always contain the same number of electrons and protons, although this state is common.
 When an atom has an equal number of electrons and protons, it has an equal number of negative electric charges (the electrons) and positive electric charges (the protons).
 The total electric charge of the atom is therefore zero and the atom is said to be neutral.
-In contrast, when an atom looses or gains an electron (or the rarer case of loosing or gaining a proton, which requires a nuclear reaction), the total charges adds up to something other than zero.
+In contrast, when an atom looses or gains an electron (or the rarer case of loosing or gaining a proton, which requires a nuclear reaction), the total charges add up to something other than zero.
 The atom is then said to be electrically charged, or “ionized”.
 There is a major difference between the neutral state and the ionized state.
 In the neutral state, an atom has little electromagnetic attraction to other atoms.
 Note that the electric field of a neutral atom is weak, but is not exactly zero because the atom is not a point particle.
-If another atom gets close enough to the atom, it may end up closer to a negatively charged part of the atom than the positively charged part.
-Because the electric field dies off with distant, it feels the field from the negatively charged part more strongly than the field from the positively charged part.
-This non-zero electric field then deforms the electron cloud shapes in both atoms so that electric dipoles are formed, which are then attracted together.
-When perfectly neutral atoms get close enough, they can still stick together electrically in this way.
-This form of the electromagnetic force is called the “Van der Walls force” or the “London dispersion force”, and is very weak.
+If another atom gets close enough to the atom, they may begin to share electrons.
+Chemically, we say that the atoms have formed bonds.